bmc825/Podocerus-Phenotypic-Diversity-Analysis/README.md

 ---

+## Citation

+If you use this workflow, please cite:

+Cummings BC.
+2026. *Unraveling Amphipod Diversity Across Phylogenetic, Phenotypic, and Community Scales*.
+PhD Dissertation, University of Florida.

+Cummings BC. *Continuous Phenotypic Diversity in Podocerus aff. cristatus*.
+Manuscript in preparation.

 ## Associated Research

-Cummings, B.C. *Unraveling Amphipod Diversity Across Phylogenetic, Phenotypic, and Community Scales*.
-PhD Dissertation, University of Florida (2026).

-Cummings, B.C. *Continuous Phenotypic Diversity in Podocerus aff. cristatus*.
-Manuscript in preparation.

 Goddard JHR.
 2016.
 Latitudinal variation in mimicry between aeolid nudibranchs and an amphipod crustacean in the northeast Pacific Ocean.
 Marine Biodiversity.
 46(3):535–537.

+## Key Analytical Software

+The analyses implemented in this repository rely on the following software and analytical frameworks:

+* Bürkner PC.
+2017. *brms: An R Package for Bayesian Multilevel Models Using Stan*.
+Journal of Statistical Software 80:1–28.
+* Bürkner PC.
+2018. *Advanced Bayesian Multilevel Modeling with the R Package brms*.
+The R Journal 10:395–411.
+* Paradis E, Schliep K. 2019. *ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R*.
+Bioinformatics 35:526–528.
+* Paradis E. 2010. *pegas: an R package for population genetics with an integrated-modular approach*.
+Bioinformatics 26:419–420.
+* Nguyen LT, Schmidt HA, von Haeseler A, Minh BQ.
+2015. *IQ-TREE: A Fast and Effective Stochastic Algorithm for Estimating Maximum-Likelihood Phylogenies*.
+Molecular Biology and Evolution 32:268–274.
+* Yu G, Smith DK, Zhu H, Guan Y, Lam TTY.
+2017. *ggtree: an R package for visualization and annotation of phylogenetic trees*.
+Methods in Ecology and Evolution 8:28–36.
+* Weller HI, Westneat MW.
+2019. *Quantitative color profiling of digital images with earth mover's distance using the R package colordistance*.
+PeerJ 7:e6398.
+* Oksanen J et al. *vegan: Community Ecology Package*.
+* Maechler M et al. *cluster: Cluster Analysis Basics and Extensions*.

 ---